How to Make Corporate Training Less Boring

 Then, ask them to give over a mini TEDx-style talk to others who would like to be trained in this skill.
 Just remember to video it!
 That way, not only can it be an awesome live event for your employees to enjoy in real-time, but something that future employees (or those who missed it) can also learn and benefit from.

-This kind of employee spotlight allows your employees to be proud and show off what they know.
+This type of video allows your employees to be proud and show off what they know.
 It also allows others looking to gain those skills the best practices to apply them.
 Who knows?
 Maybe it will springboard a company club of people who want to continue working on that topic together or even a treasured mentorship.

 Another idea Renee mentions that I really like is guest-star cameos from your employees!
 Many employees will get excited if you ask them to be part of a training video.
 In addition, other employees watching the training videos will enjoy both a mix of trainers and professionals in your videos.
 They also might be star struck (in the most fun way) when they bump into those very cameo employees in your office’s kitchen!